The Educators Credit Union Story

 When you join Educators, you are not a customer.
 You are a member-owner.

 When you’re a member-owner, you know your best interests always come first.

-Today, Educators Credit Union has 23 branch locations in southeastern Wisconsin, a network of 60,000 fee free ATMs and over 217,000 members!
-These members are not just teachers, but government workers, healthcare professionals, customer service representatives and hold just about any other job you can imagine.
+Today, Educators Credit Union has 23 branch locations in southeastern Wisconsin, a network of 60,000 fee-free ATMs and over 225,000 members!
+These members are not just teachers, but hold just about any job you can imagine.
 We’re open to anyone who lives in our 11-county service area: Dane, Green, Jefferson, Kenosha, Milwaukee, Ozaukee, Racine, Rock, Walworth, Washington, and Waukesha counties.

 Since 1937, we have grown along with our members by practicing our mission: to passionately help people by educating, advising and earning loyalty.
 We seek to assist people as they bridge their financial and personal lives by providing education, service and support.

 Whether you are interacting with us on the phone, over the computer or in person, we are dedicated to providing you with sincere, personal service.
 Outside of work, we believe in being active participants in the local community through fundraising and volunteering.
 It takes a village, and we are honored to be a part of yours.

 The Mark of Excellence is a distinctive representation of Educators Credit Union’s core values.
 Each petal on the flower represents one of our core values: honesty, integrity, fairness, respect and excellence.
 The stem of the flower is an “E,” which represents Educators Credit Union.